-The teacup Maltese is often not a purebred Maltese but a Maltese mix.
-The Chihuahua, Yorkie and Pomeranian Maltese mixes are all sometimes known as Teacup Maltese, despite having one parent that isn’t Maltese at all.
-We look at where to adopt a Teacup Maltese puppy that is a purebred miniature Maltese dog, and whether this is the right choice for your family.
+The teacup Maltese is often not a purebred Maltese but a mix.
+The Chihuahua, Yorkie and Pomeranian Maltese mixes are all sometimes known as Teacup Maltese.
+Despite having one parent that isn’t Maltese at all!

-So, if this miniature Maltese isn’t its own breed, then how is it created?
-The teacup Maltese is bred through one of three methods.
+These teacup Maltese are bred through one of three methods.
 Mixing a standard Maltese with a smaller breed, introducing the dwarfism gene, or repeatedly breeding runts.
-Each of these methods has its pros and cons.
-We will explore each technique in turn to reach a complete understanding.
+Each of these methods has it’s drawbacks.

 Teacup Maltese Mixes